 Dog Bites and Animal Liability

 Personal injury can be enforced against a person whose animal or pet inflicts harm on another.
-You can, as a matter of fact, get damages for every injury inflicted upon you by an animal belonging to another person.
+You can get damages for every injury inflicted upon you by an animal belonging to another person.
 An animal's owner is not precluded from the injury inflicted on the victim.

 Assault and Battery